palikar/dotfiles/.emacs.d/EMACS.md

 # Iy

 Go to next CHAR which is similar to "f" and "t" in *vim*.
 To note is that I don't think that this package will remember the state of your mark when you make the jump.
-So if you have the expression `int funcName(int a, int b)`, the cursor is at the beginnign of the epxresison and you type `C-SPC C-c f (` you wno't mark everything till the `(`.
+So if you have the expression `int funcName(int a, int b)`, the cursor is at the beginning of the expression and you type `C-SPC C-c f (` you won't mark everything till the `(` (now I believer this sentence to be lie).
 Still useful though.

 -   [iy-go-to-char](https://github.com/doitian/iy-go-to-char)